American Literary Translators Association: National Translation Award

-For a more complete list of past winners, see the main National Translation Award page.
+For a complete list of past winners, see the main National Translation Award page.

 Lucien Stryk Asian Translation Prize

 In 2009, ALTA announced a $6,000 translation award named in honor of Lucien Stryk (1924-2013), acclaimed Zen poet and translator of Japanese and Chinese Zen poetry.
-The Lucien Stryk Prize is awarded annually to the translator of a book-length translation of Asian poetry, or source texts from Zen Buddhism.
+The Lucien Stryk Prize is awarded annually to the translator of a book-length translation of Asian poetry, or source texts from Zen Buddhism published in the previous calendar year.
 Eligible translations may be from Chinese, Hindi, Japanese, Kannada, Korean, Sanskrit, Tamil, Thai, or Vietnamese into English.
 The Lucien Stryk Prize is intended for translations of contemporary works, but retranslations or first-time translations of older works may also be considered.
 The inaugural Lucien Stryk Prize was awarded in 2010.
-The winner is announced each year at the ALTA Annual Conference.
+The winner is announced each year at the ALTA annual conference.